 Rotator Cuff Disease – Inflammation or rupture of one or more of the tendons that lie deep in the shoulder and bridge the glenohumeral joint.

-Rotator Cuff Impingement Syndrome – Painful RTC abrasion by an overhanging acromion, AC joint, or coraco-acromial ligament.
+Rotator Cuff Impingement Syndrome – Painful rotator cuff abrasion by an overhanging acromion, AC joint, or coraco-acromial ligament.

-Rotator Cuff Tendinosis – Degenerative changes in rotator cuff tendon that occur with age and with overuse.
+Rotator Cuff Tendinosis – Degenerative changes in rotator cuff tendon that occur with age and overuse.

 Rotator Cuff Tendonitis – Inflammation of the rotator cuff and associated bursal sac.